 Quality gates with no feedback loop to prompt authors

-Measuring output volume instead of output quality
+Optimizing volume instead of quality

-Central team defines rubrics without domain input
+Central team writes rubrics without practitioners

 Eight-Week Quality Standards Rollout